Children’s day cases

 Information for children and their carers

 We look after a lot of children in the Day Surgery Unit.
-In an average year, 1,000 children undergo some form of surgery here, avoiding a night in hospital.
+In an average year, 1,000 children undergo some form of surgery here, avoiding staying a night in hospital.

 It is important to help to prepare children for their visit to hospital, so we have provided links to leaflets and videos giving information about children’s anaesthetics from the Royal College of Anaesthetists for parents and carers.